 New Year is a great time to wipe the slate clean and decide how you want to define yourself for the year ahead.
-However exciting setting new goals in the new year is, we too often slip back into old habits once our motivation dwindles.
+However exciting setting new goals in the new year is, we too often slip back into old habits once our motivation and excitement dwindles.

 Here's NOT what you should do if you don't want to fall into the trap of giving up!

 Drastically change your habits and routine instantly.
 Maybe your goal is to get out cycling more times in the week.
 Set a big goal by the end of the year and only gradually increase your time out on the bike.

 Expect to make huge transformations very early on.
 Instead focus on all the small steps on progress you make along the way.

 Get frustrated when you are not having a good day.
 We can't all perform at our best everyday.
 Be reflective and see every day as a lesson.
 Learn from your mistakes.

 Don't get out of your comfort zone.
 A little anxiety is good, it means that you will be making positive changes.